Post-baccalaureate Speech-Language Pathology Certificate in Deaf and Hard of Hearing

 12 semester credit hours (SCH).

-The required coursework includes 9 SCH of online academic classes and a 3-credit hour clinical practicum experience where students earn a minimum of 75 clock hours assessing and treating children who are DHH under the supervision of a licensed and certified speech-language pathologist who has experience working with children who are DHH.
-Students must earn grades of A or B in all classes.
+The required coursework includes 9 SCH of online academic classes and 3 SCH of a clinical practicum experience with at least 75 clock hours assessing and treating children who are DHH under the supervision of a licensed and certified speech-language pathologist who has experience working with children who are DHH.
+Students must earn grades of A or B in all classes and successfully pass a case study examination.